 If you don’t get any response after three reminders, you can use additional channels such as LinkedIn, phone, or value-builders.

 We all get hundreds of HTML-based emails such as newsletters, digests, you name it.
 All those emails are heavily automated and lack personalization.
 Their conversion is measured in clicks and visits, not sales.
-Of course, such an email won’t inject much productivity into your sales pipeline.
+Of course, such an email won’t inject much productivity into your sales pipeline and make prospecting easier.

 Also, there are manually crafted emails.
 They include content and a CTA (Please take a look at this article and let me know what you think/Hope our explainer video will give you some insights.
 I’d love to discuss them via call).